Insights Into the Inner Workings of Transformer Models for Protein Function Prediction: Algorithm

 \textbf{Correlation coefficients and statistical significance}.
 Each sequence of relevance attributions can then be correlated with sequence annotations to find out if the model focuses on the annotated amino acids.
 Coefficients of point biserial correlation \citep{kornbrot2005point}, which is equivalent to Pearson correlation, were calculated between the continuous relevance values and the corresponding binary annotations per amino acid.
 This correlation analysis was conducted separately for each head in each transformer layer.
 The resulting correlation coefficients were then assembled into a $n_\text{layer}\times n_\text{head}$ matrix per protein, which entered the subsequent statistical analysis across proteins.
-Summary statistics over all proteins (which belong to the respective GO or EC class, and, which are part of the respective test data set split) were obtained by computing t-tests across the correlation coefficients.
+Summary statistics over all proteins (which belong to the respective GO or EC class, and, which are part of the respective test data set split) were obtained by computing Wilcoxon signed-rank tests across the correlation coefficients.
 The resulting p-values were corrected for the multiple tests per condition (16 heads times 30 layers equals 480 hypothesis tests) by controlling the false discovery rate \citep{benjamini1995controlling}.

 \textbf{Summed attribution maps}.
 In parallel to the correlation analysis, we furthermore sum the aforementioned attribution map along the sequence dimension, and obtain $ n_\text{heads}$ entries that specify the relevance distribution onto the different heads.
-We can carry out the same procedure for every transformer layer and combine all results into an $n_\text{layer}\times n_\text{head}$ relevance map of summed attributions.
+We can carry out the same procedure for every transformer layer and combine all results into a $n_\text{layer}\times n_\text{head}$ relevance map of summed attributions.
 This map makes it possible to identify heads with a positive relevance with respect to the selected class.
 One map was obtained per protein.
 Heads with a significantly positive relevance were singled out by calculating a summary statistic across proteins with the Wilcoxon signed-rank test.
 Finally, the two parallel analysis tracks were combined by identifying transformer heads that feature both a significantly positive (A) relevance-annotation-correlation and (B) relevance (this overlay is displayed in the figures by masking A with B).